Onja is a social enterprise training underprivileged youth into world-class software developers.

 This is a pivotal role for Onja at this exciting time.
 We are poised to grow fast and our dream is to train thousands of new students each year.
 You will be setting the foundations not just for this first cohort but the waves of youth that will follow in future years.

-- Instructional design experience as well as teaching English as a Second Language (ESL) experience is preferred however a willingness to learn and grow in the role is most important to us.
+- Fundraising or other relevant experience is preferred however a willingness to learn and grow in the role is most important to us

 - You’ll join our tight-knit, committed team in Mahanoro, Madagascar.